It's been a tumultuous year-and-a-half of major life changes for airline pilot Craig, 47, and his wife Tricia, who previously owned a hair salon.

 On Sept.
 11, 2018, with Craig still in his hospital bed, the couple exchanged wedding vows.
 When finally discharged from the hospital for the second time, Craig learned that he had stage 4 pancreatic cancer.
 A scan in November 2018 revealed that the cancer had metastasized to his liver.
-Doctors in Florida were recommending standard-of-care chemotherapy at 50 percent of the maximum dose because Craig was still so weak.
+Doctors in Florida were recommending standard-of-care chemotherapy at 50% of the maximum dose because Craig was still so weak.

 "But they only gave me six to nine months to live, and Tricia and I just didn't want to accept that," Craig said.

 He started researching other possible treatments and got a call one afternoon from a friend in Phoenix.
-His friend wanted him to connect with HonorHealth Research Institute in Scottsdale, which offered several pancreatic cancer clinical trials.
-Craig and Tricia flew to Scottsdale so that Craig could be evaluated for participation in a clinical trial involving three chemotherapy drugs and high-dose intravenous Vitamin C. He qualified for the trial.
+His friend wanted him to connect with HonorHealth Research and Innovation Institute in Scottsdale, which offered several pancreatic cancer clinical trials.
+Craig and Tricia flew to Scottsdale so that Craig could be evaluated for participation in a clinical trial involving three chemotherapy drugs and high-dose intravenous vitamin C. He qualified for the trial.

 Clinical trial shows encouraging initial results

 After being on the chemotherapy plus vitamin C protocol for nine weeks, a CT scan showed that Craig's tumors had shrunk by between 30 and 50%.